-Tecogen's total product and installation backlog as of December 31, 2017 was \$15.7 million compared to \$11.1 million as of December 31, 2016.
-This backlog meets management's expectation of exceeding a backlog of \$10 million.
+Tecogen's total product and installation backlog as of December 31, 2018 was \$16.6 million compared to \$15.7 million as of December 31, 2017.
 Backlog does not include maintenance contract service revenues or energy contract revenues.

-At December 31, 2017, our commitments included various leases for office and warehouse facilities of \$3,335,188 to be paid over several years through 2024.
-The source of funds to fulfill these commitments are expected to be provided from operations.
+At December 31, 2018, our commitments included various leases for office and warehouse facilities of \$3,177,367 to be paid over several years through 2024.
+The source of funds to fulfill these commitments are expected to be provided by operations.